ResearchObject/ro-crate/docs/1.1-DRAFT/data-entities.md

 ### Embedded data entities that are also on the web

-File Data Entities may already have a corresponding web presence, for instance a landing page that describes the file, including persistent identifiers (e.g. DOI) that resolves to an intermediate HTML page instead of the downloadable file directly.
+File Data Entities may already have a corresponding web presence, for instance a landing page that describes the file, including persistent identifiers (e.g. DOI) resolving to an intermediate HTML page instead of the downloadable file directly.

-These can be included for File Data Entities as additional metadata, regardless of whether the File is included in the _RO-Crate Root_ directory or exists on the Web, by using properties:
+These can be included for File Data Entities as additional metadata, regardless of whether the File is included in the _RO-Crate Root_ directory or exists on the Web, by using the properties:

 * [identifier] for formal identifier strings such as DOIs
-* [url] with a string URL for a *download* link (if not available, a download landing page) for this file
+* [url] with a string URL corresponding to a *download* link (if not available, a download landing page) for this file
-* [subjectOf] to a [CreativeWork] (or [WebPage]) that mentions this file or its content (but also other resources).
+* [subjectOf] to a [CreativeWork] (or [WebPage]) that mentions this file or its content (but also other resources)
 * [mainEntityOfPage] to a [CreativeWork]  (or [WebPage]) that primarily describes this file (or its content)

 ```json